Watch Cubs shortstop Addison Russell make friends with a Cardinals’ fan over nachos

 When Russell came out for the next inning, he had a tray of nachos ready to bring the fan down the left field line.
 The gracious Cardinals' fan even took some time to document the moment by taking a selfie with Russell.

-That fan – who goes by “Nacho Man” on Twitter – posted the picture on Twitter not long after taking it.
+That fan - Andrew Gudermuth, who now goes by "Nacho Man" on Twitter - posted the picture on Twitter not long after taking it.

 That fan might not have been too happy with Russell earlier in the night.
 It was his bases-clearing double in the first inning that helped the Cubs jump out to a 4-0 lead in the first frame.